zvodd/example-go-command/readme.md

 #### Example Golang Project Layout
-This is a simple demo, cmd line(and gui) app show's a free TCP port on machine.
+This is a simple demo, cmd line (and GUI) app shows a free TCP port on machine.

 See: https://github.com/golang-standards/project-layout

 How to run